 As a best practice, Google recommends keeping your services list organized, with services grouped into sections.
 When customers see your listing on Google, they will find your services listed under the "Services" tab.

-For example, if you are adding services for your day spa, you would create sections like Massages, Hair, Skin, Body, and Nails.
+For example, if you are adding services for your day spa, you should create sections like Massages, Hair, Skin, Body, and Nails.
 Under each of those sections, you would add the specific services your spa offers.
 For example, under the Massages section you might add Deep Tissue Massage, Swedish Massage, Sports Massage, and Pregnancy Massage.
-Each service should get a price and a brief description.
+Each service should have a price and a brief description.

 For more help with managing your Google My Business dashboard, read about our listings management service.